danieljprice/phantom/docs/examples/star.rst

 Setting up and relaxing a star
 ------------------------------

-First, follow the usual procedure for initiating a new simulation with phantom.
-We’ll use the “star” setup, but you can also use the “polytrope” or “neutronstar” configurations (the first two use self-gravity for the star, the last one uses an external potential).
-For tidal disruption events in general relativity use“grtde”.
+First, follow the :doc:`usual procedure for initiating a new simulation with phantom </getting-started/running-first-calculation>`.
+We’ll use the “:doc:`star </user-guide/setups>`” setup, but you can also use the
+“:doc:`polytrope </user-guide/setups>`” or “:doc:`neutronstar </user-guide/setups>`” configurations (the first two use self-gravity
+for the star, the last one uses an external potential).
+For tidal disruption events in general relativity use “:doc:`grtde </user-guide/setups>`”.
 That is:

 make a new directory and write a local Makefile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~